jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: When a Promising Resource Becomes an Incompatible Prey
 Highlights:
-	•	Focuses on the Basin-Plateau region, analyzing how maize farming clashed with arid conditions.
+	•	Examines how maize agriculture clashed with arid conditions in the Basin-Plateau region.
-	•	Reveals how this mismatch led to the rise and eventual transformation of certain prehistoric culture groups.
+	•	Shows how prehistoric groups temporarily benefited from farming before facing long-term mismatches.
-	•	Draws parallels to modern agricultural systems reliant on vulnerable monocultures.
+	•	Parallels drawn to modern monocultures reliant on fragile, water-intensive systems.

-Read the full post →
+Read Full Post →

 ⸻